 Click "Play" to Listed the Article

 So your home has been invaded by mice, and you’re desperate to get rid of them but aren’t too fond of the idea of physically harming them.
 Luckily, there are plenty of solutions out there that are both humane and simple to set up, especially with the help of a licensed exterminator.
 Exterminators are specialists in pest behaviour, and they are most likely to find efficient mice control solutions based on the behaviour of mice.
+If you want to trap mice there are humane ways to do so.
 Here are two examples of how to make a live mouse trap that works.

 Catching pests in a humane manner can be as easy as collecting mice in a bucket!
 Homeowners can set up a bucket with a skewered bottle balanced horizontally over the top- don’t forget to add a small ramp so the mice can get to the top of the bucket easily.
 The bottle which is placed over the top of the bucket needs to spin loosely and easily, and is then covered with a helping of peanut butter where the bottle label would usually be.
 Mice are attracted to peanut butter, and as they walk over the bottle to reach it, the bottle will spin under their weight and drop them into the bucket for easy collecting and relocation- now that is how to make a live mouse trap that works!